OfficeDev/Office-Addin-Scripts/packages/eslint-plugin-excel-custom-functions/CONTRIBUTE.md

-To get the plugin up and running for contribution on your machine, follow these steps
+To get the plugin up and running for contribution on your machine, follow these steps:

 ## Step 1
-Clone Office-Addin-Scripts and navigate to /packages/eslint-plugin-excel-custom-functions
+Clone Office-Addin-Scripts and navigate to /packages/eslint-plugin-excel-custom-functions.

 ## Step 2